-Antonio Torralba, Rob Fergus and William T. Freeman
+Antonio Torralba, Member, IEEE, Rob Fergus, Member, IEEE, and William T. Freeman, Senior Member, IEEE

 Abstract-With the advent of the Internet, billions of images are now freely available online and constitute a dense sampling of the visual world.
-Using a variety of non-parametric methods, we explore this world with the aid of a large dataset of 79,302,017 images collected from the Web.
-Motivated by psychophysical results showing the remarkable tolerance of the human visual system to degradations in image resolution, the images in the dataset are stored as $32 \times 32$ color images.
-Each image is loosely labeled with one of the 75,062 non-abstract nouns in English, as listed in the Wordnet lexical database.
-Hence the image database gives a comprehensive coverage of all object categories and scenes.
-The semantic information from Wordnet can be used in conjunction with nearest-neighbor methods to perform object classification over a range of semantic levels minimizing the effects of labeling noise.
-For certain classes that are particularly prevalent in the dataset, such as people, we are able to demonstrate a recognition performance comparable to class-specific Viola-Jones style detectors.
+Using a variety of nonparametric methods, we explore this world with the aid of a large data set of 79,302,017 images collected from the Web.
+Motivated by psychophysical results showing the remarkable tolerance of the human visual system to degradations in image resolution, the images in the data set are stored as 32×32 color images.
+Each image is loosely labeled with one of the 75,062 nonabstract nouns in English, as listed in the Wordnet lexical database.
+Hence, the image database gives comprehensive coverage of all object categories and scenes.
+The semantic information from Wordnet can be used in conjunction with the nearest neighbor methods to perform object classification over a range of semantic levels, minimizing the effects of labeling noise.
+For certain classes that are particularly prevalent in the data set, such as people, we are able to demonstrate a recognition performance comparable to class-specific Viola-Jones style detectors.

-Index Terms-Object recognition, tiny images, large datasets, Internet images, nearest-neighbor methods.
+Index Terms-Object recognition, tiny images, large data sets, Internet images, nearest neighbor methods.